Rhinoplasty risks and safety information

 The decision to have plastic surgery is extremely personal.
 You will have to decide if the benefits will achieve your goals and if the risks and potential complications of rhinoplasty are acceptable.

 Your plastic surgeon and/or staff will explain in detail the risks associated with surgery.
 You will be asked to sign consent forms to ensure that you fully understand the procedure and any risks or potential complications.

 - Bleeding (hematoma)

-- Nasal septal perforation (a hole in the nasal septum) may develop but is rare; additional surgical treatment may be necessary to repair the nasal septum but in some cases, it may be impossible to correct this complication
+- Nasal septal perforation (a hole in the nasal septum) is rare.
+Additional surgical treatment may be necessary to repair the septum but it may be impossible to correct this complication

 - Possibility of revisional surgery

 These risks and others will be fully discussed prior to your consent.
 It is important that you address all your questions directly with your plastic surgeon.